momeede/hello-world/README.md

 # hello-world
-This is my hello world assignment
+hello nick whats up man this me mohed hiis and here is my task.